KRIISHSHARMA/connection/README.md

   - distributed
   - dynamic schema
 -  **HCI**- Hyperconverged infrastructure (HCI) is a software-defined, unified system that combines all the elements of a traditional data center: storage, compute, networking and management.
+-  **HCI**- Hyperconverged infrastructure (HCI) is a software-defined, unified system that combines all the elements of a traditional data center: storage, compute, networking and management.

+# CACHING
+- **application server cache**